cbmi/100-harvests/README.md

 # 100-harvests

-How to the solve the 100 Harvest Problem&tm;
+How to the solve the 100 Harvest Problem&trade;